 Life Threatening Causes of Low Oxygen At Altitude

 Anyone who travels to areas of high altitude is at risk for high altitude pulmonary edema (HAPE).
-Classic HAPE symptoms include a dry cough and shortness of breath with activity; leading eventually to trouble breathing at rest.
+Classic HAPE symptoms include a worsening cough and shortness of breath with activity leading eventually to trouble breathing at rest.
 If left untreated, serious complications can occur.
-Many other conditions can mimic HAPE, and it is crucial for health care professionals to be able to distinguish between HAPE and other disorders that may cause similar symptoms.
+Many other conditions can mimic HAPE, and it is crucial for health care professionals to be able to distinguish between HAPE and other disorders.
 Illnesses that may present similarly to HAPE include pneumonia, a blood clot in the lung (pulmonary embolism), and chronic obstructive pulmonary disease (COPD) or asthma.
-Your health care provider will take a thorough history, but the following outlines the differences between HAPE and other similarly presenting conditions.
+Health care providers take a thorough history which along with the physical exam, blood tests and imaging help narrow the diagnostic possibilities.

 Miranda Bellantoni, FNP-Student